depthsecurity/passpr3y/README.md

 ## Overview

-This is a password spraying tool.
-What differentiates this from a traditional bruteforce tool is that one password is used against a list of users.
-This is also known as a horizontal login attack.

-There are measures built-in against locking out accounts, particularly in cases where Active Directory accounts are tested.
+This is a fire-and-forget long-running password spraying tool.
+You hand it a list of usernames and passwords and walk away.
+It will perform a horizontal login attack while keeping in mind lockout times, erroneous responses, etc...
+Set it up on your attack box at the beginning of an assessment and check back for creds gradually over time.
+Output is intended to be easy to read through and grep.
+Focus is on simplicity.

 ## Requirements
 This tool requires Python 3 and was written with Python 3.6 in mind.
 Refer to the file header for any needed modules.